mothur/mothur.github.io/_wiki/align.seqs.md

 ### search

-mothur offers three methods of finding the template sequence - kmer searching and suffix tree searching.
+mothur offers two methods of finding the template sequence - kmer searching and suffix tree searching.
 Our experience has shown that kmer searching is the fastest and best method of searching for a template sequence.
 The default is to use kmers: